catalyst-fp7/documents/interoperability/interoperability.md

 The best practice involves sending back a shareable URL where the image or HTML can be retrieved by other components.
 Those problems have known solutions.

-### Fully client-side widgets
+### Voting widgets

-A different scenario is that of a purely client-side visualization widget, simply a snippet of HTML with javascript.
-This can be done using [W3C Web widgets](http://www.w3.org/standards/techs/widgets) or maybe the emerging [W3C Web components](http://www.w3.org/TR/components-intro/), as described [here](http://www.html5rocks.com/en/tutorials/webcomponents/imports/).
-Such a widget would need to receive a configuration from the platform, giving the initial REST and/or SPARQL endpoint; it would then get its data by navigating the object graph from that endpoint.

-### Example: voting
+Voting widgets are a fairly complex example, because unlike most other widgets they affect the common data model, as opposed to many other components whose results are more independant.

-Going through the interactions expected of a reusable voting component can illustrate a large part of the workflow in this architecture.
+For that reason, going through the interactions expected of a reusable voting component illustrates a large part of the workflow in this architecture.
 This is intended to be a full example, and therefore fairly complex; most components would only need a subset of this interaction.

 0. As part of the Catalyst platform's configuration, there will be an endpoint to a voting component.
 The catalyst platform will send a message to the voting component with initial configuration.
 1. The voting component will receieve a basic RESTful endpoint for one of the catalyst integrated platforms.
 From there it would obtain each collection's endpoint.